-The module material will be presented as a combination of interactive live lectures, tutorials, flipped classrooms, and active small group discussions guided by facilitators.
-The learning materials (class notes, PowerPoints, videos, etc.) will be posted on Blackboard in advance of the dates indicated in the syllabus to facilitate students' advanced preparation for in-class activities and exams.
-Students will be assigned to Homerooms to participate in small group activities.
+The course material will be presented as a combination of interactive live lectures, tutorials, flipped classrooms, and a teambased learning activity that is guided by content experts.
+All sessions will be convened synchronously and on campus.
+The learning materials (Class notes/ PowerPoints/ videos, etc.) will be posted on Blackboard in advance to facilitate students' preparation for in-class activities and exams.

-We look forward to a stimulating five weeks of discussions with you on the Foundations of preclinical sciences.
+We look forward to a stimulating three weeks of MCB discussions with you.